 DR. KELLER was a peculiar person.

-40 years ago, when he flourished in the stf (scientifiction) field, he either irritate the hell out of his readers or delights the bejezus out of them.
+40 years ago, when he flourished in the stf (scientifiction) field, he either irritates the hell out of his readers or delights the bejezus out of them.
 There was no in-between sentiment: he was either hated or loved.
 Some adored the simplicity of his work, others abhorred him as simple-minded.
 Your editor once personally knew a fan who said he hated stories by Dr. Keller so much that when one appeared in a magazine he would not read the story before it nor the one following!
 That, friends, is active dislike!

 In editing “The Emigrants” for republication I have just read it again for the first time in 4 decades and, tho I always was and still remain a great admirer of “the good doctor’s” body of work, I must admit that this particular episode of COSMOS strikes me as totally absurd.
 What earthly good (you will presently understand why you are asked to pardon the expression) is a salary, paid a lifetime in advance and taken with you, in envelopes to be opened monthly, if you are on a one-way trip to molten Mercury?!